cloudfoundry/community/toc/rfc/rfc-draft-readiness-healthchecks.md

 New CLI options will be added to `cf push` command:

-* `--readiness-endpoint` will allows to set the endpoint for http readiness checks.
+* `--readiness-endpoint` will set the endpoint for http readiness checks.
-* `--readiness-health-check-type` will allows to set the type of the readiness
+* `--readiness-health-check-type` will set the type of the readiness
-  check: "http" or "port".
+  check: "http", "port", or "process".
+* `--readiness-health-check-interval` will set the interval of the readiness check.
+Must be an integer greater than 0."

 New CLI commands will be added: